thomashilke/tfel/README.md

 Location of the PETSc installation and `liblapacke-dev` header files can be configured in the file `site-config.mk`.
 Run `make` in the root directory of the project to build the static library and a set of binaries, which are stored in the subdirectory bin/.
-Each binary tests uses and tests some feature of the library.
+Each binary uses and tests some feature of the library.
 Run `make install` to install the binaries, static library and header files in the directories ~/.local/{bin/,lib/,include/tfel/}.